nevendyulgerov/documents/modules.md

 })(window);
 ```

 The above code creates a globally available module 'myModule' with a public method 'init', which can be invoked from `window.myModule.init()`.
 This type of architecture is best suited from small modules, due to the fact that the internal structure of the module vastly depends on the programmer's preferences and coding style.
-This can be problematic for bigger modules, where strong structure is vital.
+This can be problematic for bigger modules, where strong, predictable structure is vital.

 Another weakness of this pattern is that it does not offer a good way of managing module views and templates.
 Views contain view-specific functionality, separated in a stand alone file.
+Also, no out-of-the-box facilities for managing state are available with this approach.
+On top of this, you also need to define internal structure for separating the model, view and controller.

  If you need to define views/templates using the above structure, each of the view and the templates wrapper should also be globalized (alternatives are available but they lack good structure).
 Remember that in Fantasy POS a module often contains several views plus an optional (separate) templates file.